GaneshMadhuDev/JWT_DEMO/README.md

 Standard fields
 Code	          Name	                  Description
 Standard        claim fields	          The internet drafts define the following standard fields ("claims") that can be used inside a JWT claim set. iss	            Issuer	                Identifies principal that issued the JWT. sub	            Subject	                Identifies the subject of the JWT. aud	            Audience	              Identifies the recipients that the JWT is intended for.
 Each principal intended to process the JWT must identify itself with a value in the audience claim.
 If the principal processing the claim does not identify itself with a value in the aud claim when this claim is present, then the JWT must be rejected. exp	            Expiration Time	        Identifies the expiration time on and after which the JWT must not be accepted for processing.
-The value must be a NumericDate:[9] either an integer or decimal, representing seconds past 1970-01-01 00:00:00Z. nbf	Not Before	Identifies the time on which the JWT will start to be accepted for processing.
+                                        The value must be a NumericDate: either an integer or decimal, representing seconds past 1970-01-01 00:00:00Z. nbf	            Not Before	             Identifies the time on which the JWT will start to be accepted for processing.
 The value must be a NumericDate. iat	            Issued at	Identifies    the time at which the JWT was issued.
 The value must be a NumericDate. jti	            JWT ID	                Case-sensitive unique identifier of the token even among different issuers.